Updated May 15, 2019

 As with most reviews I read, my first thought is…Does this guy know what he’s talking about?
 I hope you trust I do!
 I’ve been lifting weights for over 20 years, 10 of those in a commercial gym and the other 10 at home.

-I have at least 15 friends who train at home, so I’ve owned, seen, tried just about every adjustable dumbbell out there.
+I have a ton of friends who train at home, so I’ve owned, seen, tried just about every adjustable dumbbell out there.
 I know what works and I know what doesn’t.